 - (i) The Unrestricted Fund accounts for the receipt and expenditure of donations or bequests that are not specifically designated to a program or project.
-Receipted gifts to the Foundation, not restricted by the donors, unrestricted investment income and certain Foundation expenses are allocated to the Unrestricted Fund. - (ii) The Restricted Fund accounts for the receipt and expenditure of donations or bequests that have been restricted by the donor.
-Revenue of the Restricted Fund is limited to donor restricted contributions.
+Receipted gifts to the Foundation, not restricted by the donors, unrestricted investment income and certain Foundation expenses are allocated to the Unrestricted Fund. - (ii) The Restricted Fund accounts for the receipt and expenditure of donations or bequests whose use have been restricted by the donor.
 Operating expenses are allocated to the Restricted Fund according to the Foundation's Revenue and Expenses Allocation Policy. - (iii) The Endowment Fund accounts for the receipt of donations or bequests that have been endowed by the donor or internally endowed by the Board of Directors.
 Revenue of the Endowment Fund is limited to amounts that have been designated for endowment purposes by the external donor.
 The balance in the Endowment Fund includes original contributions plus accumulated investment income, net of administrative expenses.
 The Foundation's Endowment Management Policy ensures that the purchasing power of original contributions is protected against the impact of inflation.
 Grants are made out of the available portion of the Endowment Fund providing the purchasing power of original contributions is preserved.
 Investment income is allocated to the Endowment Fund annually, based on the average fund balance during the year.